Tarini-Magotra/ShortestPathFinder/README.md

-Here's a rephrased version in points:
+This is a shortest path finder.

 The shortest path finder employs a grid-based structure.
 Source and target are predefined points on this grid.